 From their teen years forward, IFB girls hear repeated warnings about having premarital sex and losing their virginity.
 These girls are told that only whores have premarital sex and that those who let boys score with them are like dirty rags fit for the trash.
-I have heard countless sermons — and preached a few myself — that focused solely on causing fear, guilt, and shame.
+I have heard countless sermons — and preached a few myself — that focused solely on causing teen girls and unmarried women fear, guilt, and shame.
 While the young horn dogs of IFB churches, along with their wandering-eyed fathers, hear purity sermons from time to time, most of such sermons are directed at what IFB churches believe is the weaker sex.
 Women are reminded that they are the gatekeepers.
 It is up to them to protect not only their own holy virginity, but that of the boys and men.
 This is why there are so many rules about how women dress.
 The goal is to destroy their visage and beauty, those things that cause teenage boys to have wandering thoughts about youth group girls instead of their pastor’s weekly Biblical tirade.

 Despite the Baptist burkas, hot-and-heavy sermons, and puritanical rules governing dating and male/female interaction and physical contact (there are no gays in IFB churches), unmarrieds do have sex.
 And thanks to Just Say No sex education, some girls do become pregnant.